 What can I do after a tooth extraction?

-After a tooth extraction patients should rest.
+After tooth extraction, patients should rest.
 24 hours after the procedure patients should rinse with a solution of 1/2 teaspoon of salt and a glass of warm water.
-The will help remove any inflammation and soothe the area.
+They will help remove any inflammation and soothe the area.
 Patients should also avoid drinking through a straw for a few days after an extraction.
 The best thing to eat is soft foods such as yogurt, smoothies, applesauce, soup, etc.

 If you experience sudden or throbbing pain or a recurrence of substantial bleeding, please contact our office as soon as possible.